alimpfard/bigint_bench/README.md

 $ make all #-> cleans, builds and runs all the tests, and generates a plot (node.js will take a long time)
 $ make quick #-> everything but node
 ```

+### Think my code is junk, or unfairly slow?
+ Fix it yourself